101companies/101worker/modules/geshi/README.md

 For each language, the subdirectory "geshi" is searched

-In this subdirectories, the "*.php*" files are copied to the geshi directory.
+In these subdirectories, the "*.php*" files are copied to the geshi directory.